Creamy Peanut Curry

 3

-Heat the oil in a wok or large pot and sauté the onions.
+Now heat the oil in a wok or a large pot and sweat the onions.

 4

-Once the onions become translucent, add the ginger, garlic and curry paste.
-Sauté briefly, making sure the garlic doesn’t burn.
+When the onions become translucent, you can add ginger, garlic, and curry paste.
+Fry everything briefly.
+Make sure the garlic does not burn.

 5

-Add the remaining vegetables and stir-fry over high heat until they develop some color.
+Now add the remaining vegetables and fry them on high heat until they get some color.

 6

-Add the curry powder and optional spices and toast briefly until fragrant.
+Add the curry powder and optionally other spices and roast them briefly (!) until they smell aromatic.

 7

-Deglaze with coconut milk and stir in the peanut butter, soy sauce and lime juice.
+Deglaze everything with coconut milk and add peanut butter, soy sauce, and lime juice.

 8

-Let the peanut curry simmer over medium heat with a lid on for about 10 minutes, until the vegetables are tender but still slightly firm.
+Let your peanut curry simmer with the lid on over medium heat for about 10 minutes until the vegetables are soft but still firm.

 9

-Season with salt, pepper and additional spices if needed.
-Add more peanut butter if you’d like an extra peanut flavor.
+Season the curry with salt, pepper, and spices and, if you like, add more peanut butter for an extra peanut kick.

-Garnish the peanut curry nicely and serve with rice.
+Decorate the peanut curry nicely and serve it with rice.

 Recipe Note

-This everyday peanut coconut curry wins hearts instantly.
-If you love peanut recipes as much as I do, you’ll be cooking this one regularly from now on.
+This peanut coconut curry for every day wins everyone’s heart by storm.
+If you love peanut recipes as much as I do, you’ll start cooking this recipe regularly from today.

 Delicious Peanut Curry Variations